Our Strategy

 EV Ready, Cycle Centric

 Our new communities are at the forefront of embracing a sustainable and forward-thinking lifestyle by placing a strong emphasis on a cycle culture and environmentally conscious transportation.
 By providing ample bicycle storage both inside and out, we encourage residents to embrace cycling as a convenient and eco-friendly mode of transportation.
 This not only promotes physical well-being but also create a sense of community as residents traverse the area, fostering social interactions.
 Complementing this commitment to sustainable living, our communities are EV charging ready.
-With charging stations coming soon, we actively support the transition to electric vehicles, reducing the carbon footprint of our residents and contributing to the broader environmental goals of the community.
+With two 22kWh charging stations now installed at Moroki, we actively support the transition to electric vehicles, reducing the carbon footprint of our residents and contributing to the broader environmental goals of the community.

 Resident bikes are racked and stored in a safe and secure room on request.